UPDATED June 4, 2020 – PPP Loan Recipients Receive Some Guidance on Forgiveness by Andrew Leonard, CPA

 Some of the issues clarified by the SBA’s Form 3508, Paycheck Protection Program Loan Forgiveness Application, include the following:

-- Borrowers that pay workers biweekly or more frequently may opt to use an alternate eight-week payroll coverage period that begins on the first day of their first pay period following their PPP loan disbursement date rather than standard coverage period, which begin on the day they receive PPP funding.
+- Borrowers that pay workers biweekly or more frequently may opt to use an alternate 24-week payroll coverage period that begins on the first day of their first pay period following their PPP loan disbursement date rather than standard coverage period, which begins on the day they receive PPP funding.

 - Borrowers with loans exceeding $2 million must check a box to re-certify they meet the small business affiliate rules and accepted the loan out of an “economic necessity” to maintain their operations.

 - For each individual employee, the total amount of cash compensation eligible for forgiveness may not exceed an annual salary of $100,000, as prorated for the covered period or alternate coverage period.
-Therefore, an individual employee’s salary during the eight-week covered period may not exceed $15,585.
+Therefore, one can expect that an individual employee’s salary during the 24-week covered period will not be able to exceed approximately $45,000.

 - For purposes of calculating a borrower’s loan forgiveness based on any reduction to its full-time equivalent employee (FTEs) during the covered period or alternate coverage period, FTE is calculated by taking each employee’s average number of hours paid per week, dividing that number by 40, and rounding the total to the nearest tenth.
 The maximum for each employee is capped at 1.0.
 Alternatively, borrowers may use a simplified method that assigns a 1.0 for employees who work 40 hours or more per week and 0.5 for employees who work fewer hours.